GrEEn – Boosting Green Employment and Enterprise Opportunities in Ghana

-Boosting Green Employment and Enterprise Opportunities in Ghana - also known as GrEEn - is a four year joint project from the European Union, the Embassy of the Kingdom of the Netherlands in Ghana, the United Nations Capital Development Fund (UNCDF) and SNV.
-The project will be implemented in the Ashanti and Western regions of Ghana.
+Boosting Green Employment and Enterprise Opportunities in Ghana - also known as GrEEn - is a four-year joint project from the European Union, the Embassy of the Kingdom of the Netherlands in Ghana, the United Nations Capital Development Fund (UNCDF) and SNV.
+The project is implemented in the Ashanti and Western regions of Ghana.

-GrEEn is funded under the European Union Emergency Trust Fund for Africa (EUTF), which was set up by European and African partners in 2015 to deliver an integrated and coordinated response to irregular migration, forced displacement and the diverse causes of instability, including climate change.
+GrEEn is funded under the European Union Emergency Trust Fund for Africa (EUTF), which European and African partners set up in 2015 to deliver an integrated and coordinated response to irregular migration, forced displacement and diverse causes of instability, including climate change.

-GrEEn will contribute to addressing the root causes of irregular migration by supporting sustainable and climate resilient local economies, green jobs and development in regions of departure, transit and return.
+GrEEn contributes to addressing the root causes of irregular migration by supporting sustainable and climate resilient local economies, green jobs, and development in departure, transit, and return regions.

-2: To improve the employability and entrepreneurship capabilities of selected people by matching them with market opportunities and mentoring into (self-)employment and enterprise development (with a focus on green and climate resilient local economies)
+Improve employability and entrepreneurship capabilities of selected people by matching them with market opportunities and mentoring into (self-)employment and enterprise development (focus on green and climate resilient local economies)

-3: To create and strengthen local ecosystems that support youth (self-)employment and the development of MSMEs.
+Create and strengthen local ecosystems that support youth (self-)employment and the development of MSMEs

-SNV will be focusing on the following two result areas:
+SNV focuses on the following two result areas: